Games-by-Mason/ZCS/README.md

 An "archetype" is a unique set of component types--for example, all entities that have both a `RigidBody` and a `Mesh` component share an archetype, whereas an entity that contains a `RigidBody` a `Mesh` and a `MonsterAi` has a different archetype.

-Archetypes are packed tightly in memory with their components laid out `AAABBBCCC` to minimize padding, and an acceleration structure makes finding all entities matching a given archetype.
+Archetypes are packed tightly in memory into [chunks](https://docs.gamesbymason.com/zcs/#zcs.chunk.Chunk) with the following layout:
+1. Chunk header
+2. Entity indices
+3. Component data

+Component data is laid out in `AAABBBCCC` order within the chunk, sorted from greatest to least alignment requirements to minimize padding.
+Chunks size is configurable but must be a power of two, in practice this results in chunk sizes that are a multiple of the cache line size which prevents false sharing when operating on chunks in parallel.

+A simple [acceleration structure](https://docs.gamesbymason.com/zcs/#zcs.Arches) is provided to make finding all chunks compatible with a given archetype efficient.

-Comparing performance with something like `MultiArrayList`:
+Comparing performance with something like [`MultiArrayList`](https://ziglang.org/documentation/master/std/#std.MultiArrayList):
 * Iterating over all data results in nearly identical performance
-* Iterating over only data that contains supersets of a given archetype is nearly equivalent to iterating a `MultiArrayList` that only contains the desired data
+* Iterating over only data that contains supersets of a given archetype is nearly identical to if the [`MultiArrayList`](https://ziglang.org/documentation/master/std/#std.MultiArrayList) was somehow preprocessed to remove all the undesired results and then tightly packed before starting the timer
-* Inserting and removing entities is O(1), but more expensive than appending/popping from a `std.MultiArrayList` since more bookkeeping is involved for the aforementioned acceleration and persistent handles
+* Inserting and removing entities is O(1), but more expensive than appending/popping from a [`MultiArrayList`](https://ziglang.org/documentation/master/std/#std.MultiArrayList) or leaving a hole in it since more bookkeeping is involved for the aforementioned acceleration and persistent handles
-* Random access is O(1), but more expensive than random access to `std.MultiArrayList` as the persistent handles introduce a layer of indirection
+* Random access is O(1), but more expensive than random access to a [`MultiArrayList`](https://ziglang.org/documentation/master/std/#std.MultiArrayList) as the persistent handles introduce a layer of indirection

 No dynamic allocation is done after initialization.
-I recommend using `std.cleanExit` to avoid unnecessary clean up in release mode.

 # Contributing